How to Apply | AmeriCorps

 We hope to learn how you'll contribute to AmeriCorps, as well as your qualities, skills, and goals that make you an ideal candidate for the AmeriCorps program through your application, letters of recommendation, and resume.

-Applications are placed in review as they become complete, provided space is still available.
+Applications are placed in review as they are completed, provided space is still available.
 Once the applications have been reviewed, the program staff will initiate the interview process with the best candidates.
 Unfortunately, not all applicants will receive an interview.
 Once the interview process is complete, the program staff will select the best candidates for membership.

-AmeriCorps positions are contingent on continued funding from the Massachusetts Service Alliance and the Corporation for National and Community Service.
+AmeriCorps positions are contingent on continued funding from the Massachusetts Service Alliance and Americorps.

 Positions are open to the community, not just Springfield College students.
 We do have a strong partnership with Springfield College academic programs and try our best to place members in roles that fit their academic interests.